-Professor Doreen Thomas is the Head of Department of Mechanical Engineering at The University of Melbourne.
-Prof Thomas is also the Associate Dean (Research) for the Melbourne School of Engineering at the University of Melbourne.
+Professor Doreen Thomas is the Head of the Department of Mechanical Engineering and Associate Dean Research and Research Training for the Melbourne School of Engineering at the University of Melbourne.

 2012: D. Thomas, 'Survivable networks: Geometric techniques for the optimal design of fault-tolerant communication networks', Global Engagement Strategic Mobility Grants Scheme, University of Melbourne with London School of Economics and Political Science and Copenhagen University, $3K

 2004: D. Thomas and M. Brazil, Coursework Design and Development Program, Multimedia Student Education Support Tools in Engineering Analysis, $38,492

 Education and training